23AIBox/23AIBox-DFinder/README.md

 *NOTE*:

-*[ ]If you want to run pubmed-DFI dataset, you need to change the data storage directories in `code/model.py` and `code/dataloader.py`.
+* If you want to run pubmed-DFI dataset, you need to change the data storage directories in `code/model.py` and `code/dataloader.py`.
-*[ ]If you want to run lightGCN on your own dataset, you should go to dataloader.py, and implement a dataloader inherited from BasicDataset.
+* If you want to run DFinder on your own dataset, you should go to dataloader.py, and implement a dataloader inherited from BasicDataset.
+Then register it in register.py.
+* If you want to run your own models on the datasets we offer, you should go to model.py, and implement a model inherited from BasicModel.
 Then register it in register.py.

 ## Acknowledgments
 We really thank Xiangnan He et al. open the source code of LightGCN at this [link](https://github.com/gusye1234/LightGCN-PyTorch).
 The LightGCN helps us to extract the topological structure features on the DFI network.